Yamaha Lagenda: 2010–2013

-2013-present
+2013–2023

-Yamaha Lagenda 115Z Fuel Injection - (2013-present) The 2013 Yamaha Lagenda 115Z Fuel Injection uses a completely new 113.7 cc fuel-injected engine that offers 20% improvement over the older engine in terms of power and fuel economy.
+Yamaha Lagenda 115Z Fuel Injection - (2013–present) The 2013 Yamaha Lagenda 115Z Fuel Injection uses a completely new 113.7 cc fuel-injected engine that offers 20% improvement over the older engine in terms of power and fuel economy.
 The Malaysian model uses the same design as the Indonesian 2013 Yamaha Jupiter Z1, while the Thai model uses a completely different design.